-One of my favorite things in the world is to eat is a Greek salad….preferably in Greece!
-An Authentic Greek salad is essentially a bowl of Mediterranean goodness that never gets old.
+One of my favorite things in the world is to eat is an Authentic Greek Salad, essentially a bowl of Mediterranean goodness that never gets old!
 With the salty and creamy feta cheese, oregano, kalamata olives, cucumber, crisp peppers and sweet tomatoes, your taste buds will be jumping for joy!

 I was pumped to eat all the Greek salads when I was in Greece, and I did with almost every meal!
 But I was stunned to learn Greek salads are not the same as what I had been eating for years in the States.